BCN-WEBDEV/cheatsheet/m2/express-apps/README.md

 const mongoose = require('mongoose');
 ```

-copy and paste lines 7-11 from the boilerplate and change the name of the database:
+copy and paste the code below and change the name of the database:
 ```js
 mongoose.connect('mongodb://localhost/database-name', {
   keepAlive: true,